 Holiday pay for those with irregular hours

 Ms Brazel worked as a part-time music teacher for a school and she did not work every week.
 Her zero hours contract entitled her to the full-time equivalent of 5.6 weeks’ annual leave, and she had to take her leave during school holidays.
-The school calculated her holiday pay at 12.07% of hours worked in a term (12.07% being reached by dividing 5.6 (full-time equivalent) by 46.4 (the total number of weeks in a year less the 5.6 weeks’ holiday)), paid in three instalments at the end of each term, relying on the relevant ACAS guidance (see p.
-6 of Holidays and Holiday Pay).
-Ms Brazel, supported by her union, believed that her holiday pay should rather have been calculated using her average weekly earnings over the 12-week period immediately before her holiday was taken (WTR, reg.
+The school calculated her holiday pay at 12.07% of hours worked in a term (12.07% being reached by dividing 5.6 (full-time equivalent) by 46.4 (the total number of weeks in a year less the 5.6 weeks’ holiday)), paid in three instalments at the end of each term, relying on the relevant ACAS guidance (now rewritten) – the percentage method.
+Ms Brazel, supported by UNISON, believed that her holiday pay should rather have been calculated using her average weekly earnings over the 12-week period immediately before her holiday was taken (WTR, reg.
 16 and s.
-221-224 of the Employment Rights Act 1996).
+221-224 of the Employment Rights Act 1996) – the calendar week method.

 At the tribunal, the school successfully argued that the statutory entitlement of 5.6 weeks holiday pay should be pro-rated where an employee had worked fewer weeks than a standard 46.4 week working year (deducting 5.6 weeks of statutory leave from 52 weeks).
 Ms Brazel’s entitlement was then pro-rated using the percentage of 12.07% of her term pay.
 As the school year varied between 32 and 35 weeks a year, this resulted in her holiday pay entitlement being lower than if her holiday pay had been calculated by averaging her normal rate of pay over the 12 weeks prior to the holiday being taken (excluding out-of-term weeks) – the approach outlined in the WTR.
 Applying the WTR calculation, a part-time worker on a 32-week year, would be entitled to 17.5% of term-time pay in holiday pay (46.4/32 x 12.07%).
 Consequently, if the WTR calculation was applied, Ms Brazel would receive proportionately more holiday pay than a full-time employee with 5.6 weeks paid leave.
 To prevent full-time workers being treated less favourably than part-time workers and to avoid an unjustified bonus for term-time only workers, the tribunal found that words should be read into WTR to the effect that where a worker has no normal hours and works fewer than 46.4 weeks per year, holiday pay should be capped at 12.07% of annualised hours.
 Ms Brazel appealed.